 We have worked with nurses, health care outreach workers, teachers, student leaders, government and community leaders, and the general public.
 IMERSE representatives have appeared on Swazi television, radio, newspapers, and on social media to spread awareness, information, and necessary mental health skills throughout the Kingdom of Eswatini.

-Support those suffering from mental health issues.
+Support those suffering from mental health problems.

 IMERSE's Board and Staff